encoreunjojo/hugojojo/content/posts/2023/encoreunfirstpost.md

 This website has a few goals :
 - Being a front door to my online presence.
 - To share my knowledge about work/ my passions or hobbies.
 Learning on your own is hard, and it gets harder with age.
-Sharing your knowledge makes other grow and they will in turn make you grow.
+Sharing your knowledge makes others grow and they will in turn make you grow.
 Easy !
 - To be an easy to maintain, free way of expression and exchange with whoever wants to.

 You will find a lot of resources and posts about electronics here, as it is my day job.
 But who knows, I may fiddle around with other passions someday too !